Skip to content

 1. Create a job posting

-Write a job posting calling for individual subcontractors.
+Start by writing a job posting calling for individual subcontractors.
 List the qualifications and experience you’re looking for, and describe the work you need your subcontractor to do.

 Keep in mind that good painting subcontractors are entrepreneurial, flexible, and able to balance quality work with quick turnaround times.
 On top of those qualities, look for subcontractors who can:

-• Accept jobs of all sizes––not just big-ticket projects
+• Accept jobs of all sizes (not just big-ticket projects)

 • Provide their own supplies, like paint brushes, paint, ladders, and other tools

-• Do the job expertly without training
+• Do the job expertly without extra hands-on training

 • Work well with your clients and share your customer service values